Grand Manan: History

 In 1831 the Gannet Rock Lighthouse was built on a rocky islet south of Grand Manan, to protect shipping en route to Saint John, New Brunswick.
 It is Grand Manan's oldest lighthouse.

 This period was also marked by a number of shipwrecks off the island's rocky, cliff-lined coast.
 In 1857, the Lord Ashburton, was driven into the cliffs at the northern end of the island by hurricane-force winds to great loss of life.
 Another wreck was the Nova Scotian barque Walton, which was bound for Saint John, New Brunswick, from Wales when it wrecked on the White Ledge off Grand Manan on September 14, 1878.

 By 1851, the island population numbered almost 1,200 permanent inhabitants, most working in fishing.
+Two years earlier, Moses Henry Perley studied the fisheries and noted "the people of Grand Manan enjoy perfect free trade.
+No duties whatever are paid by the inhabitants of Grand Manan, in fact there is no person there authorized to receive duties.
+The inhabitants take their fish to Eastport or Lubec, and there sell them at low prices takin in return such articles as they need for home consumption...as there is a perfectly good understanding with the fishermen of Maine.".

 By 1884, Grand Manan became the largest supplier of smoked herring in the world.
 By 1920, it produced one million boxes—or twenty thousand tons—of smoked herring, all caught in its local waters.

 By the late Victorian era, Grand Manan had been discovered by a new breed of explorers—the "tourists"—who began visiting the island in steady numbers, weaving themselves into the fabric of its close-knit, isolated society.
 Pulitzer Prize–winning author Willa Cather loved the island's unspoiled solitude, while painters such as Alfred Thompson Bricher and John James Audubon came to Grand Manan and its outlying islands to capture what they believed to be its "unique majesty", documenting its varied geography and indigenous fauna.
+Spencer Fullerton Baird carried out a 19th century archaeological study of the island.

+In 1967, the Grand Manan Museum was opened, with exhibits including the large lens from the Gannett Rock Lighthouse and taxidermied bird specimens from Allan Moses.